zhujingyang520/lammps/doc/src/fix_nh.rst

 particles will match the target values specified by Tstart/Tstop and Pstart/Pstop.

-The equations of motion used are those of Shinoda et al in :ref:`(Shinoda) <nh-Shinoda>`, which combine the hydrostatic equations of Martyna, Tobias and Klein in :ref:`(Martyna) <nh-Martyna>` with the strain energy proposed by Parrinello and Rahman in :ref:`(Parrinello) <nh-Parrinello>`.
-The time integration schemes closely follow the time-reversible measure-preserving Verlet and rRESPA integrators derived by Tuckerman et al in :ref:`(Tuckerman) <nh-Tuckerman>`.
+The equations of motion used are those of Shinoda et al in [Shinoda2004]_, which combine the hydrostatic equations of Martyna, Tobias and Klein in [Martyna1994]_ with the strain energy proposed by Parrinello and Rahman in [Parrinello1981]_.
+The time integration schemes closely follow the time-reversible measure-preserving Verlet and rRESPA integrators derived by Tuckerman et al in [Tuckerman2006]_.

 ----------